revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

   </details>

 ---
-19.What will be the output of the following code?
+19.What is the output of the following code?

 ```python
 dict =  {'Alex': ['subj1', 'subj2', 'subj3'], 'David': ['subj1', 'subj2']}